The disappearance of Peter Falconio in the Australian Outback

 When the police returned to the scene of the attack, they found a blood pool on the edge of the highway and the Kombi hidden some 80 meters into the scrub.

 Police searches of the area revealed little except Lees' footprints, but four Aboriginal trackers arrived from a nearby settlement within a few days.
-However, none of them found evidence of either Falconio or the attacker and that appeared strange at the time and raised some suspicions amongst the searchers.
+However, none of them found evidence of either Falconio or the attacker, which appeared strange at the time and raised some suspicions amongst the searchers.

 Given the unusual nature of the attack and the lack of corroborating evidence, it took the police some days to appreciate the significance of the crime.
 The media quickly sensationalized Joanne Lee’s story as one of survival in a crime of unusual horror against all odds.
 A $250,000 reward was offered.